 Catching Redfish and Speckled Trout off the Mississippi Coast with Captain Sonny Schindler

-Question: How big are the trout you’re catching?
+Question: What size are the fall redfish you’re catching?

 To fish with Captain Sonny Schindler, call him at (228) 342-2295, email him at email@example.com, or visit www.shorethingcharters.com.
 For accommodations, contact Bobby Carter at the Isle of Capri at (800) 843-4753, or go to www.isleofcapricasino.com/Biloxi/.
 To learn more Mississippi’s Gulf Coast, check out www.visitmississippi.org, or call (866) SEEMISS (733-6477).